 All of our reading material is available on bCourses.
 If you have trouble accessing all the pages of any given reading, try downloading it.
-"WA" indicates readings from Rosenwasser and Stephen.
-Writing Analytically.
-6th edition.
-2012.

 Recommended Supplementary Reading

 - Becker, Howard & Pamela Richards.
 Writing for Social Scientists: How to Start and Finish Your Thesis, Book, or Article.
 Chicago: University of Chicago Press, 2007. - Johnson, William A., et. al. Sociology Student Writer's Manual.
 Fifth Edition.
 Upper Saddle River, NJ: Pearson, 2006. - Metzger, Deena.
 Writing for Your Life: a Guide and Companion to the Inner Worlds.
 UK: HarperCollins, 1992. - Zinsser, William.
 On Writing Well: the Classic Guide to Writing Nonfiction.
 New York: HarperCollins, 2006.